How to Stop Internal Window Condensation (Causes & Fixes)

 A very common complaint we hear is: “My old, single-glazed timber windows never had this much condensation.
 Since I installed these expensive new double-glazed windows, my house is soaking wet!”

-Modern uPVC and aluminium windows are designed to be completely airtight to comply with UK Building Regulations.
+Furthermore, modern uPVC and aluminium windows are explicitly designed to be completely airtight to comply with UK Building Regulations.
 They are incredibly good at sealing the house.
-Because they seal the house so effectively, they trap the heat in—but they also trap the moisture in.
-If you do not actively let that moisture out, it has nowhere to go except onto your glass.
+Because they seal the house so effectively, they trap the heat in—but they consequently trap the moisture in as well.
+Therefore, if you do not actively let that moisture out, it has nowhere to go except onto your cold glass.

 3. The Health Risk: Black Mould & Cold Walls

-Leaving internal condensation unchecked is not just an aesthetic annoyance; it can be a genuine health hazard.
-Constant moisture sitting on your window sealant, uPVC frames, or adjacent walls creates the perfect breeding ground for toxic black mould (Stachybotrys chartarum).
+Leaving internal condensation unchecked is not just an aesthetic annoyance; it can become a genuine health hazard.
+Constant moisture sitting on your window sealant, uPVC frames, or adjacent walls actively creates the perfect breeding ground for toxic black mould (Stachybotrys chartarum).

 The Danger of Cold Walls: